Procionn/wmml-reader/README.md

 c - (create) Allows you to create your own file and write data to it.

+o - (overwrite) Allows you to overwrite data in an object written to a file.
+This does not allow you to enter data into the selected field if it is different in size from the existing data.

 To build a program for a UNIX system, it is enough to install the g++ compiler